MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 11. Product Favourites Page     <a name="favouritespage"></a>
 The Page shows a collection of the user's product favourites.
 The details and image of each product are displayed.
-There is a button with remove below each product and when this is selected that product will be removed from the user's favourites.
+There is a remove button below each product and when this is selected the product will be removed from the user's favourites.

 <br>